htrajan/ht-drawsteel/Bestiary/Human Death Acolyte.md

 **Supernatural Insight**

-The death acolyte can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.
+The death acolyte can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.